Maple Leafs drop finale, will face Capitals in first round

 UP NEXT

-Blue Jackets: Get the defending Stanley Cup champion Pittsburgh Penguins in the first round.
+Blue Jackets: Get the Penguins in the first round.

 Maple Leafs: Prepare for Washington in Round 1.